Why should you use a Dental Practice Broker and dental sales expert such as Samera?

-It is divided in legal and financial due diligence.
-It is an exercise to confirm that all information provided at time of discussing and agreeing offers is accurate and precise.
+It is divided into legal and financial due diligence.
+It is an exercise to confirm that all information provided at the time of discussing and agreeing to offers is accurate and precise.
 Information such as accounts, management accounts, patients number, staff contracts, NHS contracts and any legal issues such as change of control clauses, lease and property contracts, just to name a few of the documents to be checked and diligently controlled.
-An expert legal and financial team will know what to look for, in a professional and time effective way.
+An expert legal and financial team will know what to look for, in a professional and time-effective way.

 Never consider the services of a solicitor or a firm with no experience with dental practice sales.

-It`s that simple, but occasionally we experienced some dental principals going down the route of a solicitor who may be brilliant dealing with purchasing houses, but could slow down the process of selling your practice, potentially increasing your legal fees or asking unnecessary or more than necessary due diligence documentations to complete, ending up wasting precious time
+It’s that simple, but occasionally we experienced some dental principals going down the route of a solicitor who may be brilliant dealing with purchasing houses, but could slow down the process of selling your practice, potentially increasing your legal fees or asking unnecessary or more than necessary due diligence documentation to complete, ending up wasting precious time.

 Every practice is unique and every single dental practice has a price range of value, dictated by many factors and many variables.